3D Country

 3D Country is the third (Note: While this album is advertised by Geese as their second, and is their second under a record label, it is technically their third studio album counting their since-removed 2018 debut album A Beautiful Memory.) studio album by American indie rock band Geese, released on June 23, 2023, through Partisan Records and Play It Again Sam.
 Produced by James Ford, the album was preceded by the singles "Cowboy Nudes", "Mysterious Love", "3D Country", and "I See Myself", and received favorable reviews from critics.

-It is the band's final album to feature founding guitarist Foster Hudson, who departed from the band in December 2023 to focus on his academic studies.
+It is the band's final album to feature guitarist Foster Hudson, who departed from the band in December 2023 to focus on his academic studies.
 A follow-up EP, 4D Country, was released in October 2023 featuring four additional tracks from the album's recording sessions.

 Background

 The album is centered on "the story of an uptight cowboy as he wanders through the desert after taking psychedelic drugs, watching the world around him – and his concept of the self – unravel in the process".
+The lyrics cover themes of love, despair and the apocalypse.